Sample List of Institute Activities

-Faculty Interactive Performance and Workshop (Week 1): Decoda faculty will present a 3-hour workshop on "The Power of Interactive Performance".
-Part performance, part demonstration, part workshop, the students and faculty will explore the ingredients of a successful Interactive Performance, the rules of engagement for different age groups, and the art of scripting as a team.
+Faculty Interactive Performance and Workshop (Week 1): Decoda faculty will present a public workshop on “How to Frame a Piece of Music."
+Part performance, part demonstration, part workshop, the students and faculty will explore the ingredients of successful audience interaction, the rules of engagement for different age groups, and the art of scripting a concert as a team.

 Decoda Town Hall